GoogleCloudPlatform/k8s-config-connector/scripts/generate-google3-docs/resource-reference/generated/resource-docs/certificatemanager/certificatemanagercertificate.md

 Immutable.
 The resource name for a CertificateIssuanceConfig used to configure private PKI certificates in the format projects/*/locations/*/certificateIssuanceConfigs/*.
 If this field is not set, the certificates will instead be publicly signed as documented at https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs#caa.
-Either issuanceConfig or dnsAuthorizations should be specificed, but not both.{% endverbatim %}</p>
+Either issuanceConfig or dnsAuthorizations should be specified, but not both.{% endverbatim %}</p>
         </td>
     </tr>
     <tr>